thaabomb/autocross-notes/README.md

 Check your times after every run.
 If you DNF'd, review your video to understand why.

+Having redundant video/data recording systems will allow you to capture the run even if one system fails.

 # Notes from watching Evolution-Autocrosser on YouTube
 You must backside the slalom cones.